Trameur/Trameur/README.md

 - Building tools that real users rely on
 - Game design, graphics and technical art
-- Solving problems in complex systems
+- Solving problems in complex, long-lived systems
 - Creating things just for fun

 ---